stayradiated/pandora/README.md

 pandora
 =======

-Export all pandora stations + faves to JSON
+Export all your pandora stations and thumbed up tracks as JSON.

-To get your username, visit http://www.pandora.com/profile and check the URL.
-Also make sure your profile privacy is set to public.
+**Important Note:** This does require your username and password for Pandora.

 ## How it works

-It uses the [gopiano](github.com/cellofellow/gopiano) library to connect to pandora and download the station list.

-It then loops through each station and grabs the songs that have been thumbed up.
+It uses the [gopiano](//github.com/cellofellow/gopiano) library to connect to pandora and download the station list.
+It then loops through each station and fetches the songs that have been thumbed up.
+This info is then processed and printed out as JSON.

+## How to install it

+    go install github.com/stayradiated/pandora

 ## How to use it

+Depending on how many stations you have, it could take a while to run.
+I have around 750 likes over 95 stations and it takes around 3.5 seconds.

     $ pandora [email] [password]